FilipMalczak/freestyle-writing/lang_features.md

   them (is too resource consuming, it unstable, is poorly-written, e.g. pollutes filesystem to the limits of capacity, etc) then value of aforementioned stuff if decreasing with the amount of effort they need to put;
+- business people, who has a very measurable value - money; in their case, value of anything is drastically reduced when any other branches value is reduced;
+  if users are unhappy, there are no profits; if tech (operations/admins) people lose value, then users will probably not be happy.

+> Ummm...
+OK, but what is the common element here?

+The feature in question is a common element.
+To measure it, I would take the effect of developers work (lets call it "app"; it may be the mobile app you use, the docker image you spawn in your cloud, the JAR you execute on your VM, whatever your perspective is).
+Now, measure the value of the app (in your own terms and from your own perspective) running with the feature and without it.
+If you're a user, you may notice the difference in speed, quality of service, etc; if you're in tech you wanna look at stability and quality (as in bug-freeness) of the app; if you're in business domain, you can just check your account.
+The change you notice is what I call a value of the feature.

+That leads us to a simple conclusion: the higher stability ("doesn't crash") **and** efficiency ("eats less RAM", "Uber is confirmed earlier"), the higher the value.
+Highlighted **and** isn't a formal logic conjunction - "business stability" (meaning less bugs that make you loose money) is the most important, because you won't have a job (or a solution to your problem, if you're an user **todo I always say "a user"**) at all without it.
+Priorities when it comes to resource requirements (which grow a lot if you need to scale the app to keep up with non-business crashes) and efficiency ("how fast do you get the results" - "how fast do I get the notification?", "how quickly is HTTP request handled?", "how much RAM does it eat?") may differ according to your business - Uber can't allow for a request to be processed for 25 minutes, because you'll just get a taxi instead; if you're doing machine learning you will probably prefer that your code runs for 101 hours and finishes without crashes over running it for *only* 100 hours and risking crash that would require you to repeat everything anew **todo anew?**.

+> I think I got the gist, but I think that you were talking about Java?

 > TODO at the end show a product owner perspective, which should be very much
 > parallel to JEP participants